savnkr/aboutme/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        I am a PhD candidate in Applied Mechanics at the Indian Institute of Technology (IIT) Delhi.
-My research focuses on utilizing advanced computational methods to solve complex engineering problems.

-        My interests include Bayesian Machine learning,Gaussian processes for PDEs and physics-aware neural networks.
+        I am a PhD candidate in the deparment of Applied Mechanics at the Indian Institute of Technology (IIT) Delhi.
+My research focuses on utilizing advanced computational methods to solve complex engineering problems.My interests include Bayesian Machine learning,Gaussian processes for PDEs and physics-aware neural networks.

         Feel free to reach out if you’re interested in collaborating or learning more about my work!
     design: